kevinhughes27/shopify-sinatra-app/README.md

 **logout** - This method clears the current session

-**current_shop_name** - Returns the name of the current shop (format: example.myshopify.com)

-**current_shop_url** - Returns the url of the current shop (format: https://example.myshopify.com)

-**current_shop** - Returns the activerecord model of the current shop.
-Use carefully!

 **base_url** - This returns the url of the app

 shopify-sinatra-app includes sinatra/activerecord for creating models that can be persisted in the database.
 You might want to read more about sinatra/activerecord and the methods it makes available to you: [https://github.com/janko-m/sinatra-activerecord](https://github.com/janko-m/sinatra-activerecord)

 shopify-sinatra-app also includes `rack-flash3` and the flash messages are forwarded to the Shopify Embedded App SDK (see the code in `views/layouts/application.erb`).
-Flash messages are useful for signaling to your users that a request was successful without changing the page.
+Flash messages are useful for signalling to your users that a request was successful without changing the page.
 The following is an example of how to use a flash message in a route:

 ```ruby
 post '/flash_message' do